Pakistan shuts schools in Lahore over record pollution – DW – 11/03/2024

 Primary schools in Pakistan's second-largest city Lahore will close for a week as a result of unprecedented air pollution levels, the provincial government announced Sunday.

-Lahore was at the top of a real-time list of the world's most polluted cities on Sunday, based on data released by Pakistani authorities and Swiss air quality monitoring group IQAir.
+Lahore, home to of 14 million people, was at the top of a real-time list of the world's most polluted cities on Sunday, based on data released by Pakistani authorities and Swiss air quality monitoring group IQAir.
+The city's air quality index, which measures a range of pollutants, climbed to over 1,000, which the Punjab provincial government described as "unprecedented."

+"Don't leave your homes," Punjab senior minister Marriyum Aurangzeb told a news conference.
+"This smog is very harmful for children.
+Masks should be mandatory in schools.
+We are keeping an eye on the health of children in senior classes."

+Aurangzeb also blamed the worsening air quality on winds carrying pollution from neighboring India.

 More to come...